www.LinuxHowtos.org

 Ft int Fo res_mkquery Fa int op Fa char *dname Fa int class Fa int type Fa char *data Fa int datalen Fa struct rrec *newrr Fa char *buf Fa int buflen Fc

-In the Sx SYNOPSIS section, the function will always begin at the beginning of line.
-If there is more than one function presented in the Sx SYNOPSIS section and a function type has not been given, a line break will occur, leaving a nice vertical space between the current function name and the one prior.
+Typically, in a ``Synopsis'' section, the function delcaration will begin the line.
+If more than one function is presented in the ``Synopsis'' section and a function type has not been given, a break will occur, leaving vertical space between the current and prior function names.

 The default width values of `.Fn and ' `.Fo are ' 12n and 16n, respectively.